-If you have been arrested for disorderly conduct in Charleston, Mount Pleasant, North Charleston or James Island then it is critical you call Charleston disorderly lawyer John W. Molony to make certain your rights and your record are protected.
-Under South Carolina law, Public Disorderly Conduct is a misdemeanor, and penalties include up to $100 in fines and up to thirty days in jail.
+If you have been arrested for disorderly conduct in Charleston call Charleston disorderly conduct lawyer John W. Molony and schedule a free consultation to protect your rights and your record.
+Disorderly conduct in Charleston is a misdemeanor, and penalties include up to five hundred dollars in fines and up to thirty days in jail.
 However, convictions for disorderly conduct can result in more serious consequences.
-After a disorderly conduct conviction, that criminal record may impact your ability to work, rent an apartment or any do anything else that requires a criminal background check.
+After a disorderly conduct conviction, that criminal record may impact your ability to work, rent an apartment or do anything else that requires a criminal background check.

 - Gross Intoxication In a Public Place

 - Use of Profanity In a Public Place or Within Hearing Distance of a Schoolhouse or Church